 I feel the need to go back in time and start from the beginning: when I was born.
 Jumping 25 years is necessary because it is where my food allergy journey begins.
 I came into this world rejecting this world, entering with an allergy to dairy.
 That escalated to also being allergic to shellfish, red meat, pork, grapes, and bananas a few years later.
 When that went away, it turned into my infamous corn allergy, along with coconuts, pears, oranges, lettuce (yes, you read that right!), various types of fish, mustard, as well as shellfish and grapes, and many more I am missing for the sake of your sanity to continue reading the list.

 Throughout the years, I have watched my food intolerance grow larger and larger, with no thought process about it, but that it is what it is.
 Not once did I think there could be anything bigger.
-I accepted that my body always had a reaction to foods I ate.
+I accepted that my body always had a reaction to the foods I ate.
 Even when I did avoid my multiple foods I am allergic to, I was still always sick, always itch, and always dazed out with a foggy head.
-Recently, a doctor told me that my body has a high rejection of food and it is because I have Intestinal Candidiasis, also known as The Yeast Syndrome or the Leaky Gut.
+Recently, a doctor told me that my body has a high rejection of food and that is due to my Intestinal Candidiasis.

-There is trillions of bacteria living in our digestive tract; the normal microflora.
+There are trillions of bacteria living in our digestive tract; the normal microflora.
 These bacterias play a supportive role in helping to synthesize vitamins, degrade toxins, and produce natural antibiotics.
-In my case, my stomach has an overabundance of yeast organisms living inside it, growing rapidly, making the harmonious balance between yeast and bacteria upset.
+However, in my case, my stomach has an overabundance of yeast organisms living inside it, growing rapidly, making the harmonious balance between yeast and bacteria upset.
 Therefore, my stomach being overpopulated by yeast is weakening my sinuses, immune system, and digestive system.
-Without knowing this, I have been feeding the growing yeast in my stomach all the foods it wants and needs to thrive and take over.
+Without knowing this, I have been feeding the growing yeast in my stomach all the foods it wants and needs to thrive on and take over.